BlinkWise-AE/BlinkWise-artifact-evaluation/README.md

 ### Dataset Preparation

+> **NOTE**: if you encountered error running the download script like this:
+> ```
+> Error during download: Failed to retrieve file url:
+>
+>        Too many users have viewed or downloaded this file recently.
+Please
+>        try accessing the file again later.
+If the file you are trying to
+>        access is particularly large or is shared with many people, it may
+>        take up to 24 hours to be able to view or download the file.
+If you
+>        still can't access a file after 24 hours, contact your domain
+>        administrator.
+> ```
+> It is due to Google Drive's download quota limit with command line tools.
+> Please try manual download from the provided link.

 #### Raw Dataset

 > **NOTE**: If the goal is to test out training and evaluation scripts, you can skip the raw dataset and download the